Selena Gomez Dons Denim Overalls And Goes Barefoot To Feed Ducks Following Rehab Stint

 Appearing relaxed, Gomez had her hair down and wore minimal makeup.

 At one point Selena stopped to feed some ducks at a pond where she and her pals were hanging out.
-She took off her shoes and sat along the edge of the pond to watch the animals.
+She took off her shoes and sat on the edge of the pond to watch the animals.

 In one of the images snapped of Selena on Friday, she bent down to coo over a baby in a stroller.
 She can be seen in a video below.

-EOnline reports that Gomez and her friends were in Casa Vega in Sherman Oaks where they ate lunch at a Mexican food restaurant.
+EOnline reported that Gomez and her friends were in Casa Vega in Sherman Oaks where they ate lunch at a Mexican food restaurant.
 The 25-year-old pop star recently completed a two-week rehab program in New York City for depression and anxiety.
 A source told the site that Selena wanted to spend some time to focus on herself after having a difficult 2017, especially toward the end.
 It’s all about “wellness and her health,” the insider added.
 The “Come and Get It” singer feels great.
-People reports that Gomez may want to go back later this year for another program to stay on track in her wellness journey.
+People reported that Gomez may want to go back later this year for another program to stay on track in her wellness journey.

 Selena was spotted feeding the birds!https://t.co/Hd2v0SJDpu